SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Behavioral_anomaly_detection.md

 - Suggestion events generated to indicate a behavioral anomaly are automatically cleared 2 hours after their creation time or their last update time.
 From DataMiner 10.2.11/10.3.0 onwards, they are also cleared in case a new behavioral change is detected that ends the previous anomalous behavioral change.
 For example, when an alarm was created for an anomalous level increase at 1 PM, and a behavioral change point is detected at 2 PM when the level drops again, then the alarm created at 1 PM will be closed at 2 PM.

-- From DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39707-->, suggestion events generated to indicate a behavioral anomaly for [virtual functions](xref:srm_definitions#virtual-function) are generated on the parent element.
-Prior to DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9, these suggestion events are generated on the child element.

 - Suggestion events generated to indicate a behavioral anomaly for [dynamic virtual elements](xref:Dynamic_virtual_elements) are generated on the child element.
+However, from DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39707-->, suggestion events for [virtual functions](xref:srm_definitions#virtual-function) are generated on the parent element.
+Prior to DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9, these suggestion events are generated on the child element as well.

 - Depending on the DataMiner version, different limitations are in place as to how many suggestion events can be generated for anomalous behavioral changes: